kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 | **Workload-side schema lag** (workloads behind driver) | Drivers should keep multi-version-guard CEL through at least one workload rollout cycle.
 Otherwise workloads hit "no keys produced → Strict Gating → Pending" until they upgrade. |
 | **Driver pod removed or unhealthy** | Existing DRA behavior applies — the slice eventually becomes stale and is garbage-collected by the kubelet plugin manager.
 Devices in a stale slice are unschedulable regardless of `sharingAffinity`.
 No additional handling is introduced by this KEP. |

-**Handling claims that produce no keys**: The scheduler treats a slice with `sharingAffinity` as a protected resource.
-If a claim's opaque configs yield no non-empty value from any declared extractor's CEL, every device in that slice is filtered out for the claim.
+**Handling requests that produce no keys**: The scheduler treats a slice with `sharingAffinity` as a protected resource.
+If a request's opaque configs yield no non-empty value from any declared extractor's CEL, no device in that slice is a viable option for the request.
 CEL evaluation errors (missing field, non-string return, cost-budget exhaustion) are treated the same way.
 API validation prevents most malformed CEL expressions from reaching the scheduler in the first place (parse-check